VIP5: Towards Multimodal Foundation Models for Recommendation: Experiments

-\textbf{Implementation Details.~} We employ the pre-trained P5-small checkpoint as the backbone of our MFM framework since the P5-small achieves better performance than P5-base in most cases \cite{geng2022recommendation}.
-The encoder and decoder of MFM both have $6$ Transformer blocks, with a $512$-dimension embedding size and attentions of $8$ heads.
-Since we need to process visual information in MFM, we adopt the image branch of CLIP~\cite{radford2021learning} as the visual encoder of the MFM framework.
-To speed up the training process, we extract the image features in advance with CLIP visual encoders.
-Similar to P5, SentencePiece~\cite{sennrich2016neural} tokenizer with a vocabulary size of $\text{32,100}$ is adopted to generate sub-word units as input tokens.
-By default, the mapping network serves as the image tokenizer in our framework and the number of image tokens is set to $2$, while the adapters have a reduction factor of $8$ for the bottleneck dimension.
+\textbf{Implementation Details.~} We utilize the pre-trained P5-small checkpoint as VIP5's backbone, as it often outperforms P5-base \cite{geng2022recommendation}.
+VIP5's encoder and decoder consist of $6$ Transformer blocks, a $512$-dimension embedding size, and $8$ attention heads.
+To process visual information, we use CLIP's~\cite{radford2021learning} image branch as VIP5's visual encoder and pre-extract image features.
+Similar to P5, we employ the SentencePiece~\cite{sennrich2016neural} tokenizer with a $\text{32,100}$ vocabulary size to generate sub-word input tokens.
+By default, the mapping network serves as the image tokenizer in VIP5 and the number of image tokens is set to $2$, while the adapters have a reduction factor of $8$ for the bottleneck dimension.

-For each task group, all multimodal personalized prompts but the last one is used for training MFM, while Prompts A-3/A-9, Prompts B-5/B-8, and Prompts C-3/C-12 are used for evaluation purpose, where A-3, B-5, C-3 are used to test the model performance under seen prompts in training, while A-9, B-8, C-12 are used to test the model performance under zero-shot unseen prompts.
-MFM is trained for $10$ epochs with a batch size of $36$ on four NVIDIA A100 GPUs.
-The learning rate is set to $1\times 10^{-3}$ and AdamW~\cite{loshchilov2018decoupled} is selected as the optimizer.
-With more image tokens contained in the multimodal personalized prompts, we enlarge the maximum length of input tokens to be $1024$.
-During inference, we set the beam size $B$ to $20$ for sequential recommendation and direct recommendation tasks that require generating a list of candidate items.
+For each task group, all multimodal personalized prompts except the last are used to train VIP5.
+Prompts A-3/A-9, B-5/B-8, and C-3/C-12 are used for evaluation purpose, with A-3, B-5, C-3 testing model performance under seen prompts and A-9, B-8, C-12 under zero-shot unseen prompts.
+VIP5 is trained for $10$ epochs with a batch size of $36$ on four NVIDIA A100 GPUs, using a learning rate of $1\times 10^{-3}$ and AdamW~\cite{loshchilov2018decoupled} optimizer.
+As multimodal personalized prompts contain more image tokens, we set input token's maximum length to $1024$.
+During inference, beam size $B$ is set to $20$ for sequential and direct recommendation tasks that require generating a list of candidate items.